1995 New South Wales state election: Second Coalition term

 Having signed the agreement with the independents, the government found its position further eroded in October 1991 when Terry Metherell resigned from the Liberal Party without warning in a live television interview.
 In December, the Court of Disputed Returns overturned the Government’s victory in The Entrance.
 Labor won the subsequent by-election in January 1992.

-What was to follow brought an end to the political careers of Premier Nick Greiner and Environment Minister Tim Moore.
+What was to follow brought an end to the political careers of premier Nick Greiner and Environment Minister Tim Moore.
 A public service job was found for the disenchanted Metherell.
-The Government was virtually certain to win his seat of Davidson at a by-election (which it subsequently did).
+The government was virtually certain to win his seat of Davidson at a by-election (which it subsequently did).
 However, Greiner and Moore found themselves before an Independent Commission Against Corruption (ICAC) investigation into the matter, with the inquiry making a finding of corrupt conduct against both.
 The independents who had been keeping the Coalition in office for the last year told Greiner that unless he resigned, they would withdraw their support from the Coalition and support a Labor no-confidence motion.
-Facing almost certain defeat in the House, Greiner resigned, and Industrial Relations Minister John Fahey became the new Premier.
+Facing almost certain defeat in the Legislative Assembly, Greiner resigned, and Industrial Relations Minister John Fahey became the new Premier.
 The ICAC decision was later overturned in the courts, but by then Greiner and Moore had already resigned from Parliament.

 A solicitor and former footballer, Fahey’s folksy style was very different from the aloof and precise Greiner, and a significant challenge to bookish Labor leader Bob Carr.
 Fahey established a strong public image, helped by his highly publicised victory leap when Sydney won the right to host the 2000 Olympics, and later when he crash-tackled an intruder who lunged at Prince Charles during a royal visit.
 As the economy improved, the Coalition slowly began to establish a lead in opinion polls.